adrahon/vagrant-kvm/README.md

 ## Usage

-Install using standard Vagrant 1.1+ plugin installation methods.
-After installing, `vagrant up` and specify the `kvm` provider.
+Install using the standard Vagrant 1.1+ plugin installation command.
+After installation, use `vagrant up` and specify the `kvm` provider.
 An example is shown below.

 ```bash